hxlniada/webpack-concat-plugin/README.md

 how to auto inject to html-webpack-plugin(only if html-webpack-plugin set inject option not to be false)

 #### attributes [object]
-if set, will be used as the extra attributs of the script tag.
+if set, will be used as the extra attributes of the script tag.

-### examples
+### Examples
 #### Inject to html by hand

 ```